home-assistant/home-assistant.io/source/_integrations/homekit.markdown

 ### Accessory mode

-When exposing a Camera or Television media player (a `media_player` with device class `tv`) to HomeKit, `mode` must be set to `accessory`, and the include filter should be setup to only include a single entity.
+When exposing a Camera, Activity base dremote (a `remote` that supports activities) or Television media player (a `media_player` with device class `tv`) to HomeKit, `mode` must be set to `accessory`, and the include filter should be setup to only include a single entity.

 To quickly add all accessory modes entities in the UI: